 For example, someone who posts inappropriate material that the company feels is bad for their image may be subject to termination of their contract.

 If you are dismissed and you feel it is unfair, you can engage an employment lawyer on your behalf.
 They will take a look at your contract if you have one, and decide on the best course of action.
 It must be noted, however, that you may not have a case for unfair dismissal if you have broken the terms of a contract.

 If you decide to hire employment lawyers, you need to make sure that they have the training to deal with your specific problem.
 Some lawyers specialize in a particular aspect of employment law such as sexual harassment or occupational health and safety.
 Finding the right lawyer may improve your chances of success.

-Employment law covers many areas and has multiple layers.
+Employment rights cover many areas and have multiple layers.
 There is no harm in trying to understand your rights as an employee and using them if you are being treated unfairly.
 However, maintaining open and honest communication between you and your employer could solve many problems.